 During the following six years, Michelle quickly became heavily involved in rescuing sick and injured street dogs and puppies, providing much needed veterinary care and then re-homing them both locally in Bulgaria, elsewhere in Europe and beyond.
 She witnessed so many critical injury cases from both abuse and accidents on the streets as well as the typical starvation and skin disease cases that are endemic in the street dog populations due to lack of food and stress of being homeless.

-Upon her return to the UK, Michelle teamed up with Jayne Jones and our K9 Rescue organisation was formed and registered with the Charity Commission.
-Together, Michelle and Jayne have now taken the initiative to focus on the most difficult, neediest cases; the old, critically sick, neglected and abused or dogs that are simply not as attractive to adopters or problematic in some way, referred on to us by other rescuers or shelters in Eastern Europe, helping dogs that would otherwise by euthanised, deemed as having no future.
-As a result , unlike many other rescues, we don’t re-home hundreds of dogs as these dogs often take months to rehabilitate, making it very difficult to have a steady flow of income, and as a result we are rarely able to cover costs.
+Upon her return to the UK, together with her husband Brian, Michelle formed our K9 Rescue organisation and registered with the Charity Commission.
+Together, Michelle and Brian have now taken the initiative to focus on the most difficult, neediest cases; the old, critically sick, traumatised, neglected and abused, or dogs that are simply not as attractive to adopters or problematic in some way, referred on to us by other rescuers or shelters; helping dogs that would otherwise by euthanised, deemed as having no future.
+As a result, unlike many other rescues, we do not re-home hundreds of dogs as these dogs often take months to rehabilitate at our sanctuary in the UK, making it very difficult to have a steady flow of income, and as a result we are rarely able to cover costs.

-Now based in the Forest of Dean, Glos, K9 Rescue’s mission is to empower more independent rescuers and grass-roots charities in developing countries through encouragement and development of their skills for self-sufficiency in animal welfare, with a focus on eliminating the future need of foreign NGO’s by creating the framework for better animal care, through animal welfare education of the public as well as through veterinary education, as whilst veterinary skills in Eastern Europe have improved enormously in the last 12 years, actual compassionate care is still in its infancy, as animal emotions are widely misunderstood, with the common misconception that animals don’t have feelings or feel pain in the same way as humans do.
+Today, based on everything we have learnt after starting as a grass-roots shelter ourselves in Bulgaria; K9 Rescue’s mission is to empower more independent rescuers and grass-roots shelters and foundations in developing countries, through encouragement, mentoring and development of their skills for self-sufficiency in animal welfare, with a focus on eliminating the future need of foreign NGO’s by creating the framework for better animal care and bio-security, through animal welfare education of the public as well as through veterinary education, as whilst veterinary skills in Eastern Europe have improved enormously in the last 15+ years, actual compassionate care is still in its infancy, as animal emotions are widely misunderstood, with the common misconception that animals don’t have feelings or feel pain in the same way as humans do; an indoctrination from the former Soviet Union teachings.

 Together with your support, we can continue expanding our work in Eastern Europe as well as developing projects within other countries to provide care and support where it is needed most and help to bring about lasting change by: